DelCampo International School

 DelCampo School (DCS) is a private school located in the region of Tegucigalpa, Honduras.
 DCS is also a college preparatory school with English and Spanish as the primary languages of instruction.
 The program of study offers students the opportunity to graduate with an American high school diploma as well as the "Bachillerato" degree, which fulfills requirements of the Honduran Ministry of Education.
+DelCampo School has entered into the field of adult and continuing education.